 The berries are full of seeds, and animals that eat the berries also spread the seeds away from the parent plant.
 Thimbleberries can spread with their huge root systems.

 Natives bees love to eat the thimbleberry nectar hidden deep inside the flowers.
 Bears and birds also like the berries.

-Today people make jellies and preserves from the berries.
+People make jellies and preserves from the berries.